TGA-Stock/NewBlack/Task2_converted.md

 The contents of variation are entirely unindexed, meaning it's not possible to filter anything inside of it.
 It's purely intended as enrichment data, not for search or filtering.

 >**Note:**
 By default, variations are not returned by SearchProducts or other services that accept an IncludedFields property.
-You specifically have to request the variations field to include it.
+You have to request the variations field to include it.
 Changing the value of these two settings has no immediate effect.
 The value is only checked when a product is composed.
 After changing the settings, you should perform a ComposeProducts operation.
 This is not done automatically, as it’s an expensive operation, and you may want to test it by composing a few products first.

 ## Error handling - Failure responses

 ### Partial failure

-Let's assume you made an API call to update 100 products but out of this only 90 products were updated.
+**Example**: You made an API call to update 100 products, but only 90 were successfully updated.
 The remaining 10 failed to update in EVA.
-The response would then contain the parts of the call that failed, and the reason why they failed.
+The response will include details about the failed items and the reasons for the failure.

 ### Unknown tax code